Excel VBA to Create Table from Range (6 Examples)

 Dim wsht As Worksheet

-The DIM statement in VBA refers to “declare,” and it must be used to declare a variable.
-So, we declare our range to tb2 and worksheet to ws.
+DIM in VBA refers to “declare,” and is used to declare a variable.
+We declare our range to tb2 and sheet to ws.

 Set tb2 = Range("B4").CurrentRegion